pixielabs/handbook/01-working-at-pixie-labs/03-development-environment.md

 ## Stipulations

 - Use macOS.
-Sorry, we just can't fragment our team into multiple operating systems, it makes it harder to share knowledge and introduces a wider variety of issues.
+Multiple operating systems makes it harder to share knowledge, pick team-wide tools, and introduces extra categories of day-to-day issues.
 - Your development environment must conform to our [security guidelines](01-security.md).
 - Manage packages with [Homebrew](https://brew.sh/).